Azerbaijan–Denmark relations

 Azerbaijan–Denmark relations are the bilateral relations between Azerbaijan and Denmark.
-Azerbaijan's non resident embassy for Denmark is located in London, United Kingdom.
+Azerbaijan's non-resident embassy for Denmark is located in London, United Kingdom.
 Denmark has a consulate in Baku.
 Denmark recognized the Independence of Azerbaijan on 31 December 1991.
 On 2 April 1992 the diplomatic relations between the two countries were established.
 Bilateral relations between the two countries are described as "friendly" and "cooperative".

 History

+The first Danish diplomat to serve in Azerbaijan was Erik Biering, who was also consul for Armenia and Georgia in 1920.

 Soviet Azerbaijan and Denmark maintained friendly relations, Soviet Azerbaijan had an envoy in Denmark.

-In 1996, the Danish Refugee Council opened an operation for the refugees.
+In 1996, the Danish Refugee Council opened an operation for refugees and IDPs.
 From 1997 to 2004, Denmark provided 14 million dollars to the Azerbaijani refugees.
 During the Jyllands-Posten Muhammad cartoons controversy, some Azerbaijanis took to the streets and protested against the cartoons.